erinhengel/readability/README.md

 The Python script `1-update-textatistic.py` calculates readability scores for every article and NBER working paper with an abstract in `read.db` and updates its ReadStat and NBERStat tables with the results.
 More details on the `Textatistic` program are available on [GitHub](https://github.com/erinhengel/Textatistic).
 Documentation on how it calculates readability scores are available at [erinhengel.com](http://www.erinhengel.com/software/textatistic/).

-For `1-update-textatistic.py` to work, you must first install the Python package `Textatistic`.
-If you're lucky, this can be done in a single step by issuing the following command in your terminal application:
+For `1-update-textatistic.py` to work, you must first install the Python package `Textatistic`.[^OtherModules1] If you're lucky, this can be done in a single step by issuing the following command in your terminal application:

 ```Bash
 pip install textatistic